-Marketing faculty and students are part of the Department of Management.
+Marketing faculty and PhD students are part of the Department of Analytics, Marketing and Operations.
 The department welcomes doctoral applicants from a wide variety of academic disciplines who are united by a desire to conduct innovative research.
-Doctoral students have the opportunity to work with renowned faculty whose projects engage a range of different industries as well as researchers from across Imperial.
+PhD students have the opportunity to work with renowned faculty whose projects engage a range of different industries as well as qualitative and quantitative researchers from across Imperial.
 With its small intake, the PhD marketing programme at Imperial College London provides a high faculty-student ratio in a supportive environment, preparing students for academic careers in top Business Schools worldwide.

 Marketing projects examine a number of key challenges, from the differing notion of brand attachment to managing employee and customer behaviour, from aggregating and understanding diverse information sources in decision-making to the nature of purchase decisions, strategic marketing problems such as long-term effectiveness of digital and non-digital marketing efforts, statistical modelling and testing, modelling cross-market (spatial) dependencies for both Internet and non-Internet data.
 Our research offers important insights and solutions for firms and organisations in a range of industries.

 Researchers working in the Marketing area have a number of close links with the research centres within the School.
 Specifically, Imperial Business Analytics, which brings business-focused academics and data science specialists together for research in how business analytics, data, and artificial intelligence will change business and society.
 Gandhi Centre for Inclusive Innovation, linking innovation and entrepreneurship in companies and institutions globally, through thought leadership, research, technology and next-generation innovation models.
 Climate Finance and Investment, works to unlock solutions within capital markets to address the challenges posed by global climate change.